sled-group/DOROTHIE/README.md

 ## Experiment with Different Metaconfig and Storyboard Template Settings
 We have developed metaconfigs for towns 1, 2, 3, and 5 in Carla.
 Because some unique assets belong to specific towns, some templates can only be used with a subset of metaconfigs.
 Feel free to experiment with different combinations of metaconfig and template settings!

+## The SDN Dataset
+The SDN Dataset (without speech data) is available [here](https://drive.google.com/drive/folders/12OQ9Bj2XxCDc2bova-JpPqfljVw7FrXH?usp=sharing).
+For ethical considerations, please fill in the [Google form](https://forms.gle/tjXisqMtDtjCCMSD6) to get the speech data in the SDN Dataset.

 ## Citation